Insurance for IT staffing Companies

 Every employer is responsible to provide a safe and hygienic working environment for their employees.
 Accidents to employees during their course of employment can result in financial damages to both the employee and the employer.

 The Workmen Compensation policy provides for required protection to employees’ against all accidents resulting during their course of employment.
-This insurance policy helps to pay for work-related injuries and occupational illnesses without the intervention of a lawsuit.
+This insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy helps to pay for work-related injuries and occupational illnesses without the intervention of a lawsuit.

 An employer is liable under law towards the employees in respect of any injury or occupational disease arising out of and in the course of employment.